Jurors shown video at ex-officer's trial in Floyd's death - WTMJ

 Blackwell said the Fire Department employee wanted to help but was warned off by Chauvin, who pointed Mace at her.

 “She wanted to check on his pulse, check on Mr. Floyd’s well-being,” the prosecutor said.
-“She did her best to intervene.
-When she approached Mr. Chauvin ….
-Mr. Chauvin reached for his Mace and pointed it in her direction.
-She couldn’t help.”
+“She did her best to intervene. … She couldn’t help.”

 The timeline differs from the initial account submitted last May by prosecutors, who said Chauvin held his knee on Floyd’s neck for 8 minutes, 46 seconds.
 The time 8:46 soon became a rallying cry in the case.
 But it was revised during the investigation.